How Ratings are Calculated

 - 3.51 - 4.00 Employees are "Satisfied"

 - 4.01 - 5.00 Employees are "Very Satisfied"

 Employees have the option to rate their CEO during the company review process.
 CEO approval ratings are based on the percentage of employees who approve their CEO.
 Users have the option to rate their CEO.
 All users do not choose to review their CEO, though, which means this rating only reflects those reviewers who did review their CEO.

 The CEO rating -- like all our ratings -- reflects any applied filters, meaning, if you search on "Software Engineer" for a company, the CEO rating will reflect the rating of the current CEO by reviews by users with that Job Title.
 (Note: For companies based in Brazil or reviews left on our Brazilian site, we do not ask or display CEO ratings in order to comply with local content regulations.)

 To ensure the highest quality of data integrity and to prevent manipulation, Glassdoor does not discuss the details of our proprietary algorithm.

-Note: The update of ratings lags the creation of content.
+Note: The update of ratings does not occur immediately due to website caching.
 You can expect your ratings to be updated within 7 business days.